 The Goongerah Landcare group works in partnership with a range of conservation groups in East Gippsland in Victoria.
 They run regular camps in the forest.
 Our funding paid a coordinator to organise the camps and train volunteers in monitoring, collecting and analysing data.
 The data collected was used to prepare reports for government on threatened species in the forests like the Long Footed potoroos and Greater Glider and recommendations on management for their conservation.

 Mungalla Stud is a property in north Queensland that was purchased by the Nywaigi Traditional Owners and run as a commercial cattle station.
 We gave the Mungalla Aboriginal Corporation a grant to carry out surveys and collect baseline data on terrestrial biota on the sand dune complex next to a beautiful wetland on the property.
-Before undertaking remedial action, the group wants to understand what species exist there and how they function and interact with the wetlands.
-I visited the site and am pictured here with one of the elders from my home town in Ingham.
+Before undertaking remedial action, the group wanted to understand what species exist there and how they function and interact with the wetlands.
+Wettenhall’s Executive Director visited the site and is pictured here with one of the elders from her home town in Ingham.

 The Australian Platypus Conservancy undertook a project on one of Australia’s least studied mammals – the water-rat.
 The group carried out a number of community education sessions to prepare citizen scientists for collecting sighting data.
 They collated all sightings into a report, addressing the lack of information on water-rats in Victoria and now having data to inform future management plans.